djradon/public-notes/vs.resources-that-refer-vs-resources-that-are.md

       - "Bibliography": other resources related to the thing this note/resource refers to
       - "Footnote": the things that appear in this note can be attributedTo an external resource
     - so, a mixing.
+    -
-- maybe different predicates for both sense
+- maybe different predicates for both senses
-  - subjectHas
+  -

 ## Notes (in the Dendron sense)